Let us keep in touch!

 Programme for the next few months

-All talks are held at the Combe Down Primary School Hall in Summer Lane, BA2 5JX.
-Events start at 7.30pm.
-CDHS Members £1, Visitors £3.
+All talks are held at the Combe Down Primary School Hall in Summer Lane, BA2 5JX, except where otherwise indicated.
+Doors open at 7pm, events start at 7.30pm.
+CDHS Members £2, Visitors £4.
 All tickets on the door.

 MonthDateSpeakerTopic